sarthakvs/TCETPracs/README.md

 # TCET College Pracs
-Consist of all Subjects Practical Codes for  all Experiments of 3rd and 4th year.
+Consist of all Subjects Practical Codes for  all Experiments of COMPS Department TCET .